 This truly incredible man is a precious gift from the Lord that I hold dear to my heart each and every day.
 He is my best friend.
 He has been with me thru death, joy, sorrow, heartache, plenty of tears, car accidents, silly moments, crazy moments, sleepless nights, infertility, a failed adoption, cancer and other health issues, bad cooking fiascos, female temper tantrums, family drama and pain.
 I am tearfully overjoyed sometimes at how lucky I am to have him.
 And how blessed I am to know him.

 It is such a privilege to do life together in marriage, isn’t it?

 I get a front row seat to watch how God is growing him into such an incredible leader in our home, our church and our community.
 His passion for the Lord is contagious.
 His love for others overwhelming.
 I am truly blessed to know this man.
 And even more blessed that he choose me to be his wife.

 I am not perfect.
 I never will be.
 I’ve stopped trying to strive for something that’s impossible.
 I’ve also recognized that he’s not perfect and our marriage is never going to be perfect either.

 We have been able to come together, two beautifully imperfect people, to love one another despite all our imperfections.
 We commit each day to love each other the best we can and to try our best to serve our Lord through our marriage.
 And I guess, that’s all any of us can really do, isn’t it?
 Just keep trying.
 And loving each other the best we can, snotty noses and all.

-Please take some time today to let your hubby know how much you love him.
+Please take some time today to let your spouse know how they are loved.
 We get so busy and mad and crazy and tired sometimes, that we forget.
-So don't forget today, okay?
+So don’t forget today, okay?